Stainless Steel Bending – The Ultimate Beginners Guide

 Heat Bending Process

-Choosing a heating method: Torch, induction or furnace will depend on the thickness of the material and the bend requirements.
-Make sure to preheat the metal evenly so as to avoid hotspots.
-Then, when it’s hot and pliable, it’s shaped with dies or manual tools.
-Now bend and pick the right cooling method.
-Annealing gives better strength recovery and stress relief, but is more complex and requires more complex cooling.
+Selecting a heating process: Torch, induction or furnace will be based on the material thickness and the nature of the bends.
+You must also preheat the metal evenly to avoid hotspots.
+It is then molded with dies or hand tools, when hot and soft.
+Select and choose the right cooling method now.
+Annealing provides superior recovery of strength and stress relief, but is more complicated and more complex cooling is required.

 Precautions and Post-Bend Treatments